 Offshore wind development is in its infancy in the US.
-The Administration's goal is installation of 30 GW of offshore wind by 2030.
+The Biden Administration's goal was installation of 30 GW of offshore wind by 2030.
 However, inflation, supply chain disruptions, rising interest rates and unfavorable maintenance experience has caused offshore wind costs to rise.
 Several developers have agreed to pay fines to discontinue projects while others have petitioned federal and state government for increased incentives.
 There is also evidence that offshore wind along the US East coast would have adverse effects on marine mammal populations, including the seriously endangered Right Whale.
+The Trump Administration is not supportive of wind generation, offshore or onshore.